-Covered Service Payment Obligation Waived Medical evaluations and counseling for nicotine dependence per U.S. Preventive Services Task Force (USPSTF) guidelines when received from PPO or Participating providers.
+Covered Service Payment Obligation Waived Contraceptive medical devices, such as intrauterine devices and diaphragms received from PPO or Participating providers.
+Deductible Coinsurance Implanted and injected contraceptives received from PPO or Participating providers.
+Deductible Coinsurance Medical evaluations and counseling for nicotine dependence per U.S. Preventive Services Task Force (USPSTF) guidelines when received from PPO or Participating providers.
 Deductible Coinsurance Newborn's initial hospitalization, when considered normal newborn care - practitioner services.
 Deductible Postpartum home visit (one).
 Coinsurance Preventive care, items, and services, received from PPO or Participating providers, as follows: Deductible Coinsurance Items or services with an "A" or "B" rating in the current recommendations of the United States Preventive Services Task Force (USPSTF); Immunizations as recommended by the Advisory Committee on Immunization Practices of the Centers for Disease Control and Prevention (ACIP); Preventive care and screenings for infants, children, and adolescents provided for in guidelines supported by the Health Resources and Services Administration (HRSA); and Preventive care and screenings for women provided for in guidelines supported by the HRSA.
 Preventive digital breast tomosynthesis (3D mammogram) when received from PPO or Participating providers.
 Deductible Coinsurance Voluntary sterilization for female members received from PPO or Participating providers.
 Deductible Coinsurance Well-child care.
 Deductible